dominiksinsaarland/evaluating-topic-model-output/README.md

 python src-human-correlations/chatGPT_evaluate_intruders.py --API_KEY a_valid_openAI_api_key
 ```

-For the ratings task, simply call the ratings outfile (no need to generate a dataset first)
+For the ratings task, simply call the file which rates topic word sets (no need to generate a dataset first)

 ```shell
 python src-human-correlations/chatGPT_evaluate_topic_ratings.py --API_KEY a_valid_openAI_api_key
 ```
-(In case the openAI API breaks, we simply saved the output in a json file, and restarted the script while skipping all already annotated datapoints.)
+(In case the openAI API breaks, we simply save all output in a json file, and would restart the script while skipping all already annotated datapoints.)

 ### Evaluation LLMs and Human Correlations